build-server-protocol/build-server-protocol/docs/specification.md

 }
 ```

+### Reload request

+The `reload` request is sent from the client to instruct the build server to reload
+the build configuration.
+This request should be supported by build tools that keep
+their state in memory.
+If the `reload` request returns with an error, it's expected
+that other requests respond with the previously known "good" state.

+Request:

+- method: `workspace/reload`
+- params: `null`

+Response:

+- result: `null`
+- error: code and message in case an error happens during reload.
+For example,
+when the build configuration is invalid.

 ### Build Target Changed Notification

 The build target changed notification is sent from the server to the client to